xiawang/HPCDA/README.md

 contribute to the time latency for memory access (the higher the better a metric is).
 The use of metric is annotated in this file.

 The *fuzzy-false-sharing-metric* is stored in the file **ffsmetric.py**.
 It contains several slightly different variations of the metric which also differ in performance.
 (Currently, the label-assignment version is better than distribution-accumulation ones.)

+There are also some test files in the **src** directory that are only for test and other trivaial purposes.